 Denver Animal Protection (DAP) provides animal care and protection services for all of Denver County.
 DAP operates Denver Animal Shelter (DAS), an open-admissions shelter that is home to more than 7,000 lost and abandoned pets each year.

 Empowering Denver’s communities to live better, longer by fostering the human-animal bond by protecting the safety and welfare of Denver’s animals and citizens.

 To aid in succeeding in our mission, we:

 Leading a city in which people and companion animals are safe and have the resources necessary to live in healthy, humane Denver neighborhoods.

-Denver Animal Shelter is a member of the Metro Denver Shelter Alliance.
-The Metro Denver Shelter Alliance is a coalition of more than 20 public and private shelters, rescues, and other animal service providers committed to fostering collaborative efforts of its members to promoting humane care for companion animals in our community.
+Denver Animal Protection is a member of the Metro Denver Animal Welfare Alliance (MDAWA).
+MDAWA is a coalition of 25 public and private shelters, rescue groups, and other animal service providers committed to fostering collaborative efforts of its members to promoting humane care for companion animals in our community.

 1241 W. Bayaud Ave.